-10 CREDITS IN ANY COMBINATION FROM:

-- Career and Technology Studies (CTS) courses - Fine Arts courses languages or Knowledge and Employability occupational courses

-- Second Languages courses

-- Physical Education 20 and/or 30

-- Knowledge and Employability courses

-- Registered Apprenticeship Program courses

-- Locally developed/acquired and authorized courses in CTS, fine arts, second

-10 CREDITS IN ANY 30-LEVEL COURSE

-(IN ADDITION TO A 30-LEVEL ENGLISH LANGUAGE ARTS

-AND A 30-LEVEL SOCIAL STUDIES COURSE AS SPECIFIED ABOVE)

-These courses may include:

-- 30-level locally developed/acquired and authorized courses - Advanced level (3000 series) in Career and Technology Studies courses
+10 CREDITS IN ANY COMBINATION FROM: • Career and Technology Studies (CTS) courses • Fine Arts courses Second Languages courses Physical Education 20 and/or 30 Knowledge and Employability courses Registered Apprenticeship Program courses Locally developed/acquired and authorized courses in CTS, fine arts, second languages or 6 Knowledge and Employability occupational courses 10 CREDITS IN ANY 30-LEVEL COURSE (IN ADDITION TO A 30-LEVEL ENGLISH LANGUAGE ARTS AND A 30-LEVEL SOCIAL STUDIES COURSE AS SPECIFIED ABOVE) These courses may include: • 30-level locally developed/acquired and authorized courses Advanced level (3000 series) in Career and Technology Studies courses • 30-level Work Experience courses • 30-level Knowledge and Employability courses • 30-level Registered Apprenticeship Program courses 30-level Green Certificate Specialization courses Special Projects 30

-- 30-level Work Experience courses - 30-level Knowledge and Employability courses - 30-level Registered Apprenticeship Program courses - 30-level Green Certificate Specialization courses - Special Projects 30 - The science requirement-Science 20 or 24, Biology 20, Chemistry 20 or Physics 20-may also be met with the 10-credit combination of Science 14 and Science 10. - 2 See information on exemption from the physical education requirement. - 3 See information on exemption from the CALM requirement. - Students may earn any number of credits in the study of second languages, but only a maximum of 25 language credits may be used to meet the 100-credit requirement for the Alberta High School Diploma.
+- The science requirement-Science 20 or 24, Biology 20, Chemistry 20 or Physics 20-may also be met with the 10-credit combination of Science 14 and Science 10. - 2 See information on exemption from the physical education requirement. - 3 See information on exemption from the CALM requirement. - Students may earn any number of credits in the study of second languages, but only a maximum of 25 language credits may be used to meet the 100-credit requirement for the Alberta High School Diploma. - Students may earn a maximum of 30 credits in Work Experience, but only 15 credits may be used to meet the 100-credit requirement for the Alberta High School Diploma.